-Extroverts by nature are concerned with their physical and social environment.
+Extroverts by nature are concerned with their physical and social environment when interacting with those they are interested in.

 They derive energy from their external environment and the people they are with socially.